First direct lattice-QCD calculation of the $x$-dependence of the pion parton distribution function: Numerical results and discussions

-{\bf Numerical results and discussions:} Now we present our numerical results for the valence quark distribution in the pion and discuss their physical implications.
+Now we present our numerical results for the valence quark distribution in the pion and discuss their physical implications.
 We first Fourier transform the renormalized lattice data to momentum space

 form the valence distribution $\tilde q_R(x)+\tilde q_R(-x)$, and then apply one-loop matching and meson mass corrections.
 The meson mass corrections are numerically rather small.
 To illustrate the impact of one-loop matching, we show the results before and after applying the matching at the largest momentum $P_z=4\times 2\pi/L$ in Fig.~\ref{fig:xqvpi}.
 As can be seen from the plot, one-loop matching results in a sizable contribution and shifts of the original quasi-PDF towards the physical region $[0, 1]$ in both schemes.